ajinkyagh/ETL-Pipeline-with-Apache-Airflow/README.md

 # ETL Pipeline with Apache Airflow

-This project guides you through building an ETL (Extract‑Transform‑Load) pipeline using Apache Airflow.
-You extract stock market data from the Polygon API, transform it into a tabular format, and load it into a SQLite database.
+This project guides through building an ETL (Extract‑Transform‑Load) pipeline using Apache Airflow.
+It extract stock market data from the Polygon API, transform it into a tabular format, and load it into a SQLite database.
 Apache Airflow orchestrates the workflow, making it reliable and easy to manage.

 ---